WarrantyNowVoid/jekyll-wnv/_posts/2011-07-11-list-of-terrifying-things-volume-1-ec75d.md

 date: 2011-07-11 12:33:53 -0400
 author: pope
 title: "List of Terrifying Things: Volume 1"
-tagline: "We\'ve decided to expand on our list of things that are terrifying; these are the first 8 entries.
+excerpt: "We\'ve decided to expand on our list of things that are terrifying; these are the first 8 entries.
 If you do not quake with mortal fear while watching this video, I suggest you have your doctor examine your mortal fear gland, as I suspect it is woefully underproductive.
 There\'s a good chance that you may need to take some sort of supplement."
 category: Videos
 tags: ["youtube","lists","terrifying things","improbable threats","kill it with fire","gross","leeches","jersey shore","anal probes","rocket sharks"]
 comments: true